The Queen Elizabeth Theatre is a performance venue in downtown Vancouver that hosts plays, concerts and other performing arts productions.

 Below are some tips and things that are helpful to know before attending a performance at the Queen Elizabeth Theatre.

-TIP #1: It is required that everyone, including children and babies, have their own ticket and seat to an event.
+TIP #1: Everyone, including children and babies, has to have their own ticket and seat to an event.

 TIP #2: Accessible seating is available throughout the orchestra and mezzanine.
 There are wheelchair-accessible washrooms on these levels as well.
 There are also specific parking spots that can be reserved ahead of time.